 Crysvita (burosumab) is a monoclonal antibody that recognizes a protein called fibroblast growth factor 23 (FGF23).
 Kyowa Kirin and Ultragenyx developed Crysvita to treat X-linked hypophosphatemia (XLH).

 The U.S. Food and Drug Administration approved Crysvita in 2018 to treat XLH patients, 1 year and older, which was then updated the following year to include patients as young as 6 months.
 The European Medicines Agency also granted Crysvita conditional marketing authorization for the treatment of children (1 year or older) and young adolescents with the disease.
-The European Commission is reviewing a label update to expand its use into older adolescents with radiographic evidence of bone disease and adults in October 2020.
+The European Commission expanded its use into older adolescents with radiographic evidence of bone disease and adults in October 2020.

 How does Crysvita work?

 In healthy people, FGF23 helps to maintain normal phosphate levels in the blood.
 The PHEX gene, situated on the X-chromosome, regulates the function of FGF23.

 In XLH, mutations in the PHEX gene cause FGF23 to be overly active.
 This prompts the kidneys to excrete phosphate at excessive levels in the urine.
 The result is a diminished availability of the mineral in the blood.
 Since phosphate is essential for proper bone growth and health, low blood levels lead to symptoms that affect the bones, teeth, and muscles.